dandavison/dandavison.github.io/pages/classical-mechanics.md

 #### Basics

 The basic object of interest is a moving particle.
 Its position at time $t$ is
-$\r$. $\r$ is written in bold because it is a vector.
+$\r$.
+It has that arrow over it because it is a vector.
 A vector is something that specifies a direction and a magnitude.
 Think of $\r$ as an arrow from the origin pointing to the current position.
 Don't think of $\r$ yet as a column vector containing numbers, because we haven't said what coordinate system we're using.
-Regardless of what coordinate system we use, bold $\r$ is always a vector pointing from the origin to the current position.
+Regardless of what coordinate system we use, $\r$ is always a vector pointing from the origin to the current position.

 The particle is moving, i.e. the position changes over time.
 So instead of just writing $\r$, we write $\r(t)$ which says that it's a function of time.
 Think